Rashid al-Din Hamadani: Book transmission: printing and translation

 Rashid al-Din also collected all of his compositions into a single volume, entitled Jami' al-Tasanif al-Rashidi ("The Collected Works of Rashid"), complete with maps and illustrations.
 He even had some of his shorter works, on medicine and government, translated into Chinese.
 Anyone who wished was given access to his works and encouraged to copy them.
 In order to facilitate this, he set aside a fund to pay for the annual transcription of two complete manuscripts of his works, one in Arabic and one in Persian.

 The printing process used at the workshop has been described by Rashid al-Din, and bears very strong resemblance to the processes used in the large printing ventures in China under Feng Dao (932–953):

 Authorship and plagiarism accusations

 The authorship of the Jāmiʿ al-Tawārīkh has been questioned on several grounds.

 Abu al-Qasim Kashani (d.
 1324), who wrote the most important extant contemporary source on Öljaitü, maintained that he himself was the true author of the Jāmiʿ al-Tawārīkh, "for which Rashid al-Din had stolen not only the credit but also the very considerable financial rewards."

-According to Encyclopædia Iranica, "While there is little reason to doubt Rašid-al-Din’s overall authorship of the Jāmeʿ al-tawāriḵ, the work has generally been considered a collective effort, partly carried out by research assistants."
+According to Encyclopædia Iranica, "While there is little reason to doubt Rashid al-Din’s overall authorship of the Jāmiʿ al-Tawārīkh, the work has generally been considered a collective effort, partly carried out by research assistants."
 Kashani may have been one of those assistants.

 Some also contended that it was a translation of a Mongol original.